 Shock loss is usually temporary and your hair will return to its normal growth pattern as the cycle resets and begins again.
 Regardless of the cause of shock loss or how much hair was lost, the transplants will circle back to the growth stages and you’ll see the results within a few months.

 Permanent shock loss is rare and usually only present in cases where the follicles may have already been affected by the hair loss process.
 If you suffer from pattern baldness, this could be present, but your surgeon will investigate and discuss this with you at length prior to your surgery.
-They will also be on hand for an initial check-up, and for a further series of check-ups over 12 months post-procedure to follow the growth process and provide solutions to any concerns.
+They will also be on hand for an initial check-up, and aftercare service over 12 months post-procedure to follow the growth process and provide solutions to any concerns.

 What If My Hair Begins To Fall Out?